GSA/digitalgov.gov/content/events/2020/01/2020-01-16-uswds-january-monthly-call.md

 {{< img-right src="uswds-logo" caption="" alt="The U.S. Web Design System logo" >}}

-The U.S. Web Design System (USWDS) is a toolkit of principles, guidance, and code that you can use to build accessible, mobile-friendly government websites.

-Please join Dan Williams, USWDS product lead, as he kicks off 2020 with an in-depth exploration of the USWDS [maturity model](https://designsystem.digital.gov/maturity-model/).
-Dan will walk through how you can use the maturity model to make small, incremental changes to modernize your website.
+The January 2020 U.S. Web Design System (USWDS) monthly call is all about the USWDS maturity model.
+Dan Williams, product lead, will discuss how to use the [maturity model](https://designsystem.digital.gov/maturity-model/) to evaluate your own projects, and how teams can use that evaluation to plan for the future.
+There will also be time for a live Q&A session.

 This event is part of a monthly series that takes place on the third Thursday of each month.
 We post the video on Digital.gov shortly after each event.

-[**USWDS**](https://designsystem.digital.gov/) is a library of code, tools, and guidance to help government teams design and build fast, accessible, mobile-friendly government websites backed by user research and modern best practices.
+USWDS is a library of principles, guidance, and code to help government teams design and build fast, accessible, mobile-friendly government websites backed by user research and modern best practices.

 - [The U.S. Web Design System](https://designsystem.digital.gov/)
 - [Contribute GitHub](https://github.com/uswds/uswds/issues)